 Effective pain relief from fibromyalgia

 Part of the problem is that its symptoms- which include headache or facial pain, sleep disturbances, head-to-toe aching or burning, body stiffness, muscle spasms, gastrointestinal complaints, depression, and anxiety- are similar to those presented by several other illnesses.
-Many people with fibromyalgia say the pain is so diffuse that they can’t even describe where it hurts.
+Moreover, many people with fibromyalgia say the pain is so diffuse that they can’t even describe where it hurts.
 It hurts everywhere.

 Relief from headaches with chiropractic care